nagordon/blog/content/Team Fortress 2 Server Install for Dummies.md

 Title: Team Fortress 2 Server Install for Dummies
 Date: 2015-03-14
-Modified:
 Category: Computing
 Tags: video-games
 Slug: tf2-server-setup
 Authors: Neal Gordon
 Summary: How to set up a Team Fortress 2 steam server-setup

 For those of us who remember playing games on dos, steam[http://store.steampowered.com/] is a nice program for purchasing, managing, and playing video games.
 I grew up playing LAN games because dial-up just wasn't fast enough for online gaming, and it is way more fun to play games in the same room with your friends rather than random people online.

 Things have changed since those days.
 Internet speeds and just fine for online gaming, but I still prefer LAN games because, again, it is way more fun to game with your friends in the same room.
 So, I enjoy hosting LAN games, and I found setting up a local server a fun technical challenge, and If you are interested in doing the same, this should help you do it.

 The cool things with steam servers is you don't even need an account.
 You can create an anonymous server that is not affiliated with you.

 ##**Step 1** - Get a free operating system
 Get a Debain based Linux computer.
 I am using an older samsung laptop (6 GB, i5 processor) running [mint-cinnamon](http://www.linuxmint.com/edition.php?id=172)